Natuzzi & Palliser mix high quality leather with poor quality frames & foundations to achieve an affordable price.

 Natuzzi’s foundations are made with elasticized webbing.

-Webbing can be excellent foundational support – but not the type of webbing Natuzzi uses and not the way they install it.
+Webbing can be an excellent foundational support – but not the type of webbing Natuzzi uses and not the way they install it.

 Top-quality, high-end modern-style furniture uses webbing that is wide, thick, and does not stretch.